Sustainable Construction Methods

 Ask suppliers how the building materials were transported.

 Fewer trips mean less emissions – reduce the number and length of journeys by planning delivery schedules.
+This will help overall construction sustainability.

 Benefits and drivers